Spread betting what is it and how does it work?

 • Bet duration

-Let’s look at each in more detail to better understand why these three features are important.
+Let’s look at each in more detail to better understand why these three features are essential.

 What is the spread?